newrelic/newrelic-k8s-operator/README.md

 helm upgrade --install nr-operator/newrelic-k8s-operator -f your-custom-values.yaml
 ```

-For further information of the configuration needed for the chart just read the [chart's README](/charts/newrelic-k8s-operator/README.md).
+For further information of the configuration needed for the chart, you can follow the configuration specified in the [nri-bundle chart](https://github.com/newrelic/helm-charts/tree/master/charts/nri-bundle).
+Please make sure `global.licenseKey` is specified.

 ## Development flow